MicrosoftDocs/azure-devops-docs/docs/cli/azure-devops-cli-in-yaml.md

 ## Conditionally install the Azure DevOps CLI extension

-If you have a pipeline that runs on several Microsoft-hosted VM images, some of which do not have the Azure DevOps CLI extension installed, you can perform that step conditionally, as shown in the following example.
+If your pipeline runs on several Microsoft-hosted VM images, some of which don't have the Azure DevOps CLI extension installed, you perform the installation conditionally.

 # [Bash](#tab/bash)